x-y-z/linux-1gb-thp/Documentation/userspace-api/mseal.rst

 Blocked mm syscall for sealed mapping
 -------------------------------------
-   It might be imporant to note: **once the mapping is sealed, it will stay in the process's memory till the process terminates**.
+   It might be important to note: **once the mapping is sealed, it will stay in the process's memory until the process terminates**.

    Example::